How many images should I choose?

 This is going to mainly depend on your pictures, and your budget.
 To get started, I recommend going through all your pictures and picking your favorites, then look at your budget, and cut down (or not) accordingly.

-Most weddings will be between 4 and 8 dozen images; less than 30 and you are really only getting the bare bones of your story.
-The more people were at your event, the more hours of ceremony and reception there were, the more images are usually needed to do your story justice.
+Most wedding albums will be between 4 and 8 dozen images.
+The more people were at your event, the more hours of ceremony and reception there were, the more images are usually needed to do your story justice and including all the important people.

-For most of the albums we offer, a good design will average between 1-3 images per page; higher than that is possible but only works well in certain circumstances.
-If you are wanting to put 4 dozen images in a 10 page book, I will work with you to see if that is going to be appropriate — or look like a stamp collection.
+For most of the albums I offer, a good design will average between 1-3 images per page; higher than that is possible but only works well in certain circumstances.
+If you are wanting to put 4 dozen images in a 20 page book, I will work with you to see if that is going to be appropriate — or look like a stamp collection.

 Can you work from film negatives?